-- drill additional wells and execute exploitation activities in Ghana, Equatorial Guinea and in the U.S. Gulf of Mexico; - execute infrastructure-led exploration efforts in the U.S. Gulf of Mexico and Equatorial Guinea; - · execute appraisal and exploration activities in a number of our exploration license areas; and - · acquire and analyze seismic on existing licenses and purchase seismic over new prospective areas.
+- drill additional wells and execute exploitation activities in Ghana, Equatorial Guinea and in the U.S. Gulf of Mexico; - execute infrastructure-led exploration efforts in the U.S. Gulf of Mexico and Equatorial Guinea; and - execute appraisal, exploration and development activities in Mauritania and Senegal;

 We have relied on a number of assumptions in budgeting for our future activities.
 These include the number of wells we plan to drill, our participating, paying and carried interests in our prospects including disproportionate payment amounts, the costs involved in developing or participating in the development of a prospect, the timing of third-party projects, the availability of suitable equipment and qualified personnel and our cash flows from operations.
-We also evaluate potential corporate and asset acquisition opportunities to support and expand our asset portfolio which may impact our budget assumptions.
-These assumptions are inherently subject to significant business, political, economic, regulatory, environmental and competitive uncertainties, contingencies and risks, all of which are difficult to predict and many of which are beyond our control.
-We may need to raise additional funds more quickly if market conditions deteriorate; or one or more of our assumptions proves to be incorrect or if we choose to expand our acquisition, exploration, appraisal, development efforts or any other activity more rapidly than we presently anticipate.
+We also evaluate potential corporate and asset acquisition opportunities to support and expand our asset portfolio, which may impact our budget assumptions.
+These assumptions are inherently subject to significant business, political, economic, regulatory, health, environmental and competitive uncertainties, contingencies and risks, all of which are difficult to predict and many of which are beyond our control.
+We may need to raise additional funds more quickly if market conditions deteriorate; or one or more of our assumptions proves to be incorrect, or if we choose to expand our acquisition, exploration, appraisal, development efforts or any other activity more rapidly than we presently anticipate.
 We may decide to raise additional funds before we need them if the conditions for raising capital are favorable.
-We may seek to sell equity or debt securities or obtain additional bank credit facilities.
+We may seek to sell assets, equity or debt securities or obtain additional bank credit facilities.
 The sale of equity securities could result in dilution to our shareholders.
 The incurrence of additional indebtedness could result in increased fixed obligations and additional covenants that could restrict our operations.

-2020 Capital Program
+2021 Capital Program

-We estimate we will spend approximately \$325 - \$375 million of capital, excluding amounts related to Mauritania and Senegal, for the year ending December 31, 2020.
+We estimate we will spend approximately \$225-\$275 million of capital, excluding amounts related to Mauritania and Senegal, for the year ending December 31, 2021.
 This capital expenditure budget consists of:

-- Approximately 40% related to exploitation and production optimization activities across our Ghana, Equatorial Guinea and U.S. Gulf of Mexico assets - Approximately 50% related to our infrastructure-led exploration and development activities across Equatorial Guinea and the U.S. Gulf of Mexico - Approximately 10% related to basin opening exploration efforts across our portfolio
+• Approximately 80% related to exploitation and production optimization activities across our Ghana, Equatorial Guinea and U.S. Gulf of Mexico assets

+• Approximately 20% related to our infrastructure-led exploration and development activities in the U.S. Gulf of Mexico